eleev/swift-design-patterns/Common Design Patterns/Structural/Marker/Marker.md

 ## Issues

 The main issue with `Marker` pattern is that it's implemented using protocols, that defines contract to be conformed or implemented.
-Then all the types that inherit from the marked type also has that metadata associated with them.
-Basically the marker conformance cannot be undone for the child types.
+Then all the types that inherit from the marked type also have that metadata associated with them.
+Basically the marker conformance cannot be undone for the child types which may lead to unexpected run-time issues, that are hard to debug.

-The described issue can be eliminated with *custom, user-defined attribues* which are not yet supported by Swift - only pre-defined *attribues* can used.
+The described issue can be eliminated with *custom, user-defined attribues* which are not yet supported by Swift - only pre-defined *attribues* can be used.

 ## Conclusion